carlafranca/lister/README.md

 - Refactor style using styled-content
 - Fixed major peformance issue(render). changed form/input to an uncontrolled component using useRef.
 - Cleaned useFetch code
 - Created a useSort hook.
-Did the basics for a reusable component, need urgent improvments (at moment using useReduce)
+Did the basics for a reusable component, it needs improvments (at moment using useReduce)